 In our upcoming series, we’ll take a deeper dive into each of these areas to further explore gym risk exposures, the steps you can take to mitigate them, and the impact those little changes can make.

 Check out our blog page monthly for updates or sign up for our e-newsletters and other important risk management info at www,ventureprograms.com/programs/fitness-wellness-spa/.

-Brian Rawlings is a senior underwriter for Venture Programs and has spent his career working in fitness and insurance.
+Brian Rawlings is Practice Leader for Venture Programs and has spent his career working in fitness and insurance.
 At Venture, Rawlings is leading the new FITLIFE™ program, which insures fitness, wellness and spa facilities.
 He can be reached at email@example.com.